bob020416/ApplyMachineLearing_and_NLP_Workcloud_skill_on_the_prediction_of_Vaccination_Rate/README.md

 then we do tokenization and TF-IDF and word embedding, after that we use real vaccination data to predict

 and see if there is a correlation relationship between vaccination rate and the disscution on Taiwan's forum.

+The project is still going and now we're including rasa chatbot to develop a song lyris recommendation systems.